If you need to learn how to tag a document, the following examples describe this process. There are two ways of tagging documents:

 •Column name: DocumentTags

 •Form control: Tag selector

-Click Save field to save the changes.
+Click Save to confirm the changes.

 If you need to create a custom document type with a tag selector, the tag selector must be bound to a system field.